LucidIndian/bd-site/_posts/2024-10-01-rails-world-2024-recap.md

 ## Challenges that were actually wins

+### No internet

-1. The Rails World WI-FI glitched right before my pair coding session with Shopify!
+The Rails World WI-FI glitched right before my pair coding session with Shopify!

-  1. Actually a win because
+Actually a win because
 1. I was reminded how vital having a reliable source of personal internet can be!
 My international network plan throttled my usage until it was down to 3G only by 11am.
-    1. I got paired with a dev that knew something about it so we started trouble shooting there and he even let me tether to his device. '
+2. I got paired with a dev that knew something about it so we started trouble shooting there and he even let me tether to his device.

 ## Fails that were actually wins

 ### shopify_app gem

 I failed resolve my confusion with the [shopify_app gem](https://github.com/Shopify/shopify_app).
 One of my goals is to get a vanilla Rails app working as a Shopify app.
+Shopify created a way to do this but it has recently become incompatible with the gem, at least I believe!?

 Actually a win because:
-  1. I learned why Remix and not Rails is not the golden path to create a new Shopify app.
+1. I learned why Remix and not Rails is the golden path to create a new Shopify app.
-  2. I feel like I got set on a personal path to figure this out, to connect the dots for myself and others: How can we use Rails without frills to write Shopify apps!?
+2. I feel like I got solidly set on a personal vendetta/path to figure this out once and for all, to connect the dots for myself and others: How can we use Rails without frills to write Shopify apps that work!?

 ### My dirty laptop screen!

 Ew.
-Never saw my laptop in the light of the late morning Brick Works before - I work in a dark basement in Seattle where the sun is rare.
+Never saw my laptop in the light of the late morning Brick Works.
+I work in a dark basement in Seattle where the sunshine is rare.

-  - Actually a win because I just ordered a cleaning kit and wont let anyone else see that mess again.
+Actually a win because I just ordered a cleaning kit and wont let anyone else see that mess again.

 ### Password exposed!

-During a pairing session with Test Double, I repeatedly typed my admin password incorrectly in front of two devs after they repeatedly aided me by looking away, then I typed it in plain command line text for them to see, twice!!
+During a pairing session with Test Double, I repeatedly typed my admin password incorrectly in front of two devs after they repeatedly aided me by looking away, then I repeated to type it in plain command line text for them to see!!
 LOL.

 Actually a win because they were kind and I re-learned how to reset my password and now it's re-secured + I have better security habits.